jarrodsb/DSPS_JBieber/HW5/README.md

 ## Contributors:

-**Jarrod Bieber** - Completed the PI Hacking notebook.
-No AI prompt was used, other than a couple google searches for small things, like a reminder on how to do LaTex syntax in a markdown cell.
+**Jarrod Bieber** - Completed the Pi Hacking notebook.
+(No AI prompt was used, other than a couple google searches for small things, like a reminder on how to do LaTex syntax in a markdown cell.)
+Also conceptually reviewed the GRB notebook along with TJ.

-**TJ Tomaszewski** -
+**TJ Tomaszewski** - Completed the GRB notebook Parts 1 and 2, and answered the conceptual questions.

-**Katie Moses** -
+**Katie Moses** - Independently completed the Pi hacking notebook.